 Other trucks you can easily fit on the Icarus are Bear trucks or Gullwing Chargers (Amazon).
 Loaded recommends fitting a 1/16″ shock pad between baseplate and deck, and adding washers underneath the deck.

-Note than Sabre, Holey and Randall trucks won’t work out-of-the-box with the Icarus’ drop-through construction.
+Some trucks like Sabre, Holey, and Randall won’t work out-of-the-box with the Icarus’ drop-through construction.

 If you’re a heavier rider, you may want to choose a harder set of Kegels, e.g. 83A, with the added benefit of a slightly higher roll speed.